 What is Child Protection Mediation?

-According to the Centers for Disease Control and Prevention, one in every seven children in the U.S. experiences abuse or neglect every year—a number they say is likely underestimated due to unreported cases.
-These children not only suffer physical and emotional effects, but they’re also at an increased risk of future additional victimization, substance abuse and changes in brain development that can lead to learning difficulties and limited career opportunities.
+According to the Centers for Disease Control and Prevention, one in every seven children in the U.S. experiences abuse or neglect every year.
+Even more concerning is that the number is likely underestimated due to unreported cases.
+These children suffer physical and emotional effects.
+They’re also at an increased risk of future additional victimization, substance abuse and negative changes in brain development..

-In order to protect these children, they’re often removed from their homes and placed in a safer environment, but it’s not an easy process.
-Court cases can be stressful, expensive and lengthy, and often do nothing to address the root of the issue and work towards change and reconciliation.
+In order to protect these children, they’re often removed from their homes and placed in a safer environment.
+However, it’s not an easy process.
+Court cases can be stressful, expensive and lengthy.
+The worst part, court cases often do nothing to address the root of the issue and work towards change and reconciliation.
 That’s where child protection mediation can step in.

 What is Child Protection Mediation?

-When allegations of child abuse and/or neglect result in children being removed from a home, it triggers a series of complex steps to ensure those innocent children are placed in a safe, permanent environment that’s in their best interest.
-While that’s the end goal, it often involves a diverse group of adults—biological parents, foster parents, attorneys and child protection professionals—making communication difficult.
+When allegations of child abuse and/or neglect result in children being removed from a home, a series of complex steps are triggered.
+The goal of these steps is to place these children in a safe, permanent environment that’s in their best interest.
+It often involves a diverse group of adults—biological parents, foster parents, attorneys and child protection professionals.
+The number of individuals makes communication difficult.

-Child protection mediation involves using a neutral third party—a specially trained mediator—to help everyone involved collaborate to find a mutually agreeable, beneficial solution for the children.
-Instead of working against each other, the confidential process of meditation is non-confrontational and allows all sides to share their perspectives and input on what they feel is best for the child.
+Child protection mediation involves a specially trained mediator helping everyone involved collaborate to find a mutually agreeable solution for the children.
+Instead of working against each other, the confidential process of meditation is non-confrontational.
+It allows all sides to share their perspectives and input on what they feel is best for the child.

-Not only is this faster and less expensive than resolving conflicts in the courts, but it keeps the focus on the most important issue at hand—positive outcomes for the child, and hopefully a new path of resolution, rehabilitation and reconciliation for the families.
+Mediation is faster and less expensive than resolving conflicts in the courts.
+It focuses on the most important issue at hand—positive outcomes for the child.
+Hopefully a new path of resolution, rehabilitation and reconciliation will be created for the families.

 The Child Protection Mediation Process

 The child protection mediation process may vary based on the allegations and the courts.
 If it’s decided that mediation is appropriate for the dispute, there is a general set of steps that can be taken.
-A specially trained mediator will first explain their role, the goals, and ground rules, including the fact that you’re there to work cooperatively toward a resolution, and not to assign blame.
+A specially-trained mediator will first explain their role, the goals, and ground rules.
+The grund rules typically include the fact that you’re there to work cooperatively toward a resolution, and not to assign blame.

-Each party will then have the opportunity to explain their perspective on the child protection dispute, the consequences this situation has had on the child and what they feel would be the best resolution for all involved.
-The mediator will guide the conversation in an impartial way that ensures both sides have time to make their voices heard without being interrupted.
-Mediated issues might also include conditions the parents must satisfy or services they will use before the children can return home, such as child care options, parenting classes and rehabilitation programs.
+Each party will then have the opportunity to explain their perspective on the dispute, the consequences this situation has had, and what they feel would be the best resolution.
+The mediator will impartially guide the conversation in away that ensures both sides have are heard without interruption.
+Mediated issues might also include conditions the parents must satisfy or services they will use before the children can return home.
+These conditions and service often include child care options, parenting classes and rehabilitation programs.

 When there are no outstanding questions, the mediator will shift the conversation to reaching a solution and terms of the agreement.
-While the goal is often to create a plan that ends with reunifying the family and finding the best placement for the child until that can happen, that reconciliation isn’t always possible.
-In those situations, the goal then shifts to finding a new long-term placement that’s the safest, most suitable for the child.
+In most cases, the original goal was to create a plan that ends with reunifying the family.
+However, this goal often shifts to finding the best placement for the child until reunification can happen.
+Unfortunately, reunification isn’t always possible.
+In those situations, the goal then shifts to finding a placement that’s the safest, most suitable for the child.

 When resolution is reached, the terms of the agreement will be written down and signed by all parties.
 The signed agreement is then sent to the courts to be incorporated into an order.